 An international maritime centre since antiquity, the strength, breadth and experience of Cyprus’ shipping sector is attracting quality tonnage and increasing numbers of first-rate shipping companies from around the world.

-The maritime industry is one of Cyprus’ most successful export services, with the island considered one of the top global hubs for ship owning and shipmanagement services.
+The maritime industry is one of Cyprus’ most successful export services, and with over 130 shipping companies, the island is considered one of the top global hubs for ship owning and shipmanagement services.
 The country’s maritime capital, Limassol, is home to some of the world’s most influential names in shipping.
 Today, Cyprus is the largest third-party shipmanagement centre in Europe and the largest crew management centre in the world, while the island’s international ship register is the third largest in Europe and the 11th largest in the world.

 Strong Maritime History

 Merchant shipping has long been of great importance to the island.
 A seafaring nation since antiquity and located along important trade routes, Cyprus has actively developed its shipping sector for decades.
 The international maritime industry began flocking to its shores in the early 1960s, when Cyprus introduced legislation providing ship managers and owners with a more tax-efficient business environment.